04.16.2019

 As an artist, sharing the hard work you’ve put into your songs is just as important as the songs themselves.
 You have so many options when it comes to connecting with your community — digitally on streaming platforms, visually through music videos, and publicly through gigs, to name a few.

-We understand how important your setlist is.
+Not many artists know how important their setlist is.
 It’s not just a record of all your public performances — it’s something you and your fan base will look back on as a treasured souvenir.
 While some artists use the same setlist for every performance, that’s not always the case.
 It’s important to know how to create an effective setlist and how/where to register them to make sure you’re earning the money you deserve.

 Creating an Effective Setlist